mnellemann/svci/README.md

 Setup Grafana to connect to the InfluxDB container by defining a new datasource on URL *http://influxdb:8086* named *svci*.

-Grafana dashboards can be imported from the *doc/dashboards/* folder.
+Import dashboards from the [doc/dashboards/](doc/dashboards/) folder.